Cavity elimination in cavity-QED: a self-consistent input-output approach: Computing output intensities under coherent CW excitation

 where energy conservation implies $\phi_{\rm in}=|\langle \hat{b}_{\textrm{in}}\rangle |^2 = \phi_{\rm refl}+\phi_{\rm tr}+\phi_{\rm em}$.

 In order to characterize different input powers, we define the number of incoming photons during a photon lifetime in the cavity

-In the rest of this paper, the emission of the atom outside of the fundamental mode of the cavity will be taken to be very small in front of the other rates, $\gamma_{\rm a}\ll(g,\kappa)$.
+In most cases, in this paper, the emission of the atom outside of the fundamental mode of the cavity will be taken to be small in front of the other rates, $\gamma_{\rm a}\ll(g,\kappa)$.
 In this situation one can define the weak atom-cavity coupling regime as: